jiaoshuntian/ivory-operator/docs/content/references/crd.md

     <tbody><tr>
         <td><b>name</b></td>
         <td>string</td>
-        <td>The name of this PostgreSQL user.
+        <td>The name of this IvorySQL user.
 The value may contain only lowercase letters, numbers, and hyphen so that it fits into Kubernetes metadata.</td>
         <td>true</td>
       </tr><tr>
         <td><b>databases</b></td>